-This unit explores the transformation of the Port Phillip District (later Victoria) from the 1830s through to the end of the gold rush decade in 1860.
-Students will consider the dramatic changes introduced by the British colonisers and examine transformations in the way of life of the Aboriginal peoples and to the environment.
-Students explore the type of society Australians attempted to create in the early years of the newly federated nation and will evaluate the effect that Australian involvement in World War One had on the country's egalitarian and socially progressive aspirations.
-HI09 changes that occurred in the latter part of the century.
+This unit investigates the continuing development of the nation in the early part of the twentieth century and the dramatic changes that occurred in the latter part of the century.
 In Area of Study 1 students focus on one of the crises faced by the nation: The Great Depression or World War Two.
 In Area of Study 2 students explore social, economic and political changes in the latter part of the twentieth century.
 Students will examine two changes drawn from: Australia's involvement in the Vietnam War, Aboriginal land rights, equality for women, new patterns of immigration and/or a global economy.